deepcausality-rs/deep_causality/README.md

 ## About

-Deep Causality is a hyper-geometric computational causality library that enables fast context aware causal reasoning across arbitrary complex causality models.
+Deep Causality is a hyper-geometric computational causality library that enables fast context aware causal reasoning across arbitrary complex causal models.
 Deep Causality induces only minimal overhead and thus is suitable for deployment on low power (IoT) devices or for real-time applications.